johnroutledge/milestone-project-1/README.md

 1. As an interested observer, I want to be able to get the latest updates on social media so I can get the latest news and photos.

 **Structure**

 To make sure the content/functionality is intuitive to navigate, I maintained consistency throughout the different pages by using the same layout/structure (landing page sections matched the order of menu items) and header and footer elements.

 On the landing page, I used content hinting so that users would be encouraged to scroll further down the page.

 **Skeleton**

 The key reasoning behind the design of the landing page was to disclose information progressively by giving snippets of what lay on other pages.
 By using icons and breaking it into three main sections which mirror the three main user/business needs, this also minimized cognitive overload.

 By being consistent with the design and simplicity of all pages, it is both predictable and intuitive, and therefore increases the overall UX.

-(wireframes)

 **Surface**

 The 'Schoolbell' font was chosen to tie in with a young family feel, while the 'open sans' font was chosen to convey a modern and informative tone.
 The images chosen for the parallax scrolling (which also match the pages they navigate to) wanted to maintain the family feel and also to help the user picture themselves living in the UK.
-The colour scheme was chosen as it fits in with the eponymous boys and is also considered a reliable and trustworthy colour which we want to reflect in the quality of the website's content.
+The colour scheme was chosen as it fits in with the eponymous boys and blue is also considered a reliable and trustworthy colour which we want to reflect in the quality of the website's content.

 ## Technologies Employed

 * HTML
 * CSS
 * JavaScript